Medical Device Company - Wireless Back Stimulator ASIC

 The company had a first version of the wireless back stimulator chip, but it was sensitive to environmental conditions (voltage and temperature variations) and yielded poorly.
 There was an incomplete specification for the first device and the design database was not available.
 The assembly for the device required a long thin aspect ratio – beyond the generally practiced limits.
 It also had a requirement to be bonded to a flexible circuit board for insertion in a narrow tube (to be inserted in the back of the patient).
 These mechanical requirements presented further complexities.

 The final assembly needed to have the die delivered with solder balls for attachment to the flexible circuit board. iSine directed the assembly house to attach the correct size solder balls and to provide the devices in a tape-and-reel format to allow for easier final assembly.

-The ASIC met all of the goals as defined in the specifications and was successful in meeting the customer requirements.
+The ASIC met all of the goals as defined in the specifications and was successful in meeting the customer requirements, including schedule and cost.
 It is shipping in volume and in use by the end customer.
 It met both the schedule and cost goals set forth by the customer at the start of the project and is yielding well in the final assembly.